XYmp/WarThunderSightMaker/README.md

-# WarThunderSightMaker
-Extract
+1.Extract

-open "WTSightEdit.jar"
+2.open "WTSightEdit.jar"

-figure out how it works
+3.figure out how it works

-have fun
+4.have fun